JaykumarPatel1998/MangaBloom/Readme.md

 Now that we have got constraints out of the way, let's take some technical decisions, shall we? which I am lowkey sure will come back to bite me later

 1. Language - My Programming language of choice is NodeJS because it is asynchronous, non-main-thread-blocking, event-driven, designed to build scalable network applications, yada, yada, yada - you know how it goes 😅.
+**Edit 1** : Now that I have started experimenting and running some concurrency tests, Node JS is not working as good as I expected.
+I ran some concurrency tests using Autocannon and CPU/memory profiling on a NodeJS API (my use case - some Database querying, error handling and some list traversal and manipulation), and guess what? it was very easy for node api to memory leak, it just consumes too much memory!!.
+I also tried utilizing all cores of my CPU by using PM2 clustering, but still it was no good.
+I figure vertical/horizontal scaling would address this issue, but I am working with limited $$$.
+I will be running some tests with Java (😭) or Go maybe?

+Here are the results for Node Concurrency Test:
+1000 connections for 10 seconds without clustering enabled (single process) Total : 9K requests made, no Errors
+Avg latency = 1272.39 ms
+Avg Req/sec = 750.5
+Avg Bytes Transferred / sec = 1.33 MB

+1000 connections for 10 seconds with clustering enabled (PM2)
+Total : 15K requests made, no Errors
+Avg latency = 713 ms
+Avg Req/sec = 1400.4
+Avg Bytes Transferred / sec = 2.48 MB

 2. Database - Now technically, we could work without an actual database since our data is managed by MangaDex but that rate limit of 5 req/sec hurts a bit and is a bottleneck we have to address before we design our app.
 There are many solutions to this problem, one I could come up with is as follows:
     1. The first step is to identify the data that is going to be accessed the most.
 As a manga-binging veteran, I suspect it is going to be the metadata about the manga than the actual manga pages.
     2. The second step is that we need to seed our local database with manga metadata.
 This should relieve us significantly from the API rate limit.
 Unfortunately, this means we have to manage the data ourselves and keep taking periodic updates from the MangaDex API but, given our circumstances, I am willing to take my chances.